chrisgabs/swz-samplex/website/README.md

 - **Search Functionality**: Search across all questions and answers
 - **Exam Filters**: Filter questions by specific exams
 - **Similarity Analysis**: View automatic analysis of how questions are similar or different
+- **Import JSON Data**: Paste your own similar questions JSON data directly in the browser

 ## Getting Started